You're sleeping again. Didn't I tell you to stay awake? Wasn't that like, rule 5 or something? >wake up >continue sleeping

 It worked this time.
 Wow.
 The figure raises its right hand in acknowledgement of your greeting though it says nothing.
 It grabs your forearm and begins walking. >stranger danger! >follow

 You do not hesitate in ripping your arm from their grip.
 "Who are you?" you demand.
-"That is of no importance," they reply.
+The figure does not speak but simply shakes its head.
 This angers you. >punch them in the gut >reach for the mask

 >>REACH FOR THE MASK